Customer Support Specialist Resume Format

 Frequently Asked Questions

-Answers to common questions when crafting the ideal customer support specialist resume format.
+Answers to common queries about crafting the perfect customer support specialist resume format.

-In most regions like the US, Canada, and UK, including a photo is discouraged as it may introduce bias and can obstruct ATS processing.
-However, some countries in Europe or Asia expect photos, so research norms for your target location.
+In regions like the US, Canada, and the UK, including a photo is discouraged because of potential bias and ATS limitations.
+However, in some other countries, photos are standard.
+Always research local norms before including one.

 Ready to Build Your Customer Support Specialist Resume?